 Tests are available to determine if PCBs are in your blood, body fat, and breast milk.
-These tests cannot show the exact amount or type of PCBs you were exposed to or for how long you were exposed.
-These tests do not predict whether you will experience harmful health effects.
+These tests cannot show the exact amount or type of PCBs you were exposed to or for how long you were exposed, and do not predict whether you will experience harmful health effects.
 Blood tests are the best method for detecting recent exposures to large amounts of PCBs.
-Fat biopsies (small amounts of fat taken with a needle and syringe) may be better than blood tests for determining whether you were ever exposed to PCBs.
-Fat biopsy tests are not routinely available at your doctor’s office, because they require special equipment to complete them.
+Fat biopsies (small amounts of fat taken with a needle and syringe) may be better than blood tests for determining whether you were ever exposed to PCBs, but are not routinely available at your doctor’s office.
 Nearly everyone has been exposed to PCBs because these chemicals are found throughout the environment, and nearly all persons are likely to have detectable amounts of PCBs in their blood, fat, or breast milk.

-The U.S. Occupational Safety and Health Administration (OSHA) recommends that workers not be exposed by inhalation over a period of 8 hours for 5 days per week to more than 1 milligram per cubic meter (mg/m3) of air containing 42% chlorine PCBs, and 0.5 mg/m3 for 54% chlorine PCBs.
-The U.S. Environmental Protection Agency (EPA) has set a maximum contaminant level (MCL) of 0.5 ppb PCBs in drinking water.
+EPA has set a maximum contaminant level (MCL) for PCBs of 0.0005 milligrams per liter (mg/L) of drinking water.
 The EPA requires that spills or accidental releases into the environment of one pound or more of PCBs be reported to the EPA.
-The U.S. Food and Drug Administration (FDA) have established PCB tolerances for several foods and food-related items.
+The U.S. Food and Drug Administration (FDA) has established PCB tolerances for several foods and food-related items.
 These generally range from as low as 0.2 parts per million (ppm) in infant foods to as high as 3.0 ppm in red meat.
-The current PCB tolerance level in edible fish tissue is 2.0 ppm.
-Fish with PCB contamination levels above 2.0 ppm may not be sold or shipped in interstate commerce.
-The current VDH guideline for issuing a fish consumption advisory for PCBs is 50 parts per billion (ppb).

-Where can my physician or I get more information?
+Where can I get more information about PCBs?